MattDoesAThing/yuzu-wiki/Typical-Git-Workflow.md

   * Now, you should see a file containing all the commits on this branch.
   * For all commits that address feedback, replace `pick` with `fixup`.
 Re order if required (beware, you might get conflicts at this stage!
 Resolve them carefully, then use `git rebase --continue`)
   * You can also change commit messages by replacing `pick` with `reword`.
-  * Then follow the steps as directed by Git (These are not specific to Citra, so you shouldn't have a problem if you use Git regularly.)
+  * Then follow the steps as directed by Git (These are not specific to yuzu, so you shouldn't have a problem if you use Git regularly.)
   * Rebase complete!
 * Update `origin/new-branch-name`
  * `git push origin new-branch-name --force`
 * Merge your branch in
   * Always merge using the >merge< button in the GitHub pull request
   * If GitHub says the branch cannot be merged automatically, you've likely done something incorrectly (e.g. you did not fully rebase changes from `upstream/master` into your branch).
-If things don't work for you, don't hesitate to ask us for help @ #citra on [freenode](http://webchat.freenode.net/) or @ #citra-general on [Discord](https://citra-emu.org/discord/).
+If things don't work for you, don't hesitate to ask us for help @ #yuzu on [freenode](http://webchat.freenode.net/) or @ #yuzu-general on [Discord](https://yuzu-emu.org/discord/).
 Mastering Git is not as easy as it might sound, but we'll happily help you get started.